addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ### Reducing Boilerplate With Marionette.ItemView

 All of Marionette's view types - with the exception of `Marionette.View` - include a built-in `render` method that handles the core rendering logic for you.
-By changing the `MyView` instance from `Backbone.View` then, we can take advantage of this.
+We can take advantage of this by changing the `MyView` instance to inherit from one of these rather than `Backbone.View`.
 Instead of having to provide our own `render` method for the view, we can let Marionette render it for us.
 We'll still use the same Underscore.js template and rendering mechanism, but the implementation of this is hidden behind the scenes.
 Thus, we can reduce the amount of code needed for this view.

 ```javascript
 var MyView = Marionette.ItemView.extend({